Ivan-Chikachev/vue-router-query-sync/README.md

 ## 🧩 Basic Usage

+- You can use `useQuerySync` several times in one component.
-Sync a value with a query param named `tab`:
+- Sync a value with a query param named `tab`:

 ```ts
 import { useQuerySync } from 'vue-router-query-sync'